bitnami/containers/bitnami/reportserverenterprise/README.md

 # ReportServer Enterprise packaged by Bitnami

+## Container Deprecation Notice

+ReportServer Enterprise is now internally tagged as deprecated due to termination of the agreement.
+This image will no longer be released in our catalog after this notice is published, but already released container images will still persist in the registries.

 ## What is ReportServer Enterprise?

 > ReportServer is the enterprise business intelligence platform.
 It integrates multiple reporting engines, dashboards and ad-hoc analytics, with scripting capabilities to for deep customization..